Background

 This has to do with the fact that society is perceived by people with extrinsic values as zero sum.

-If some men sleep with most, if women sleep mostly with some men, then you're not likely to have sex, etc.
+If someone gets rich, it means you cannot get rich.
+If women sleep mostly with some men, then you're not likely to have sex, etc. Everything is perceived as zero sum, win-lose situation.

 When you have extrinsic values, if you don't prevail, if you don't accomplish, if you don't attain, if you don't obtain, if you're not grasping, if you're not successful, then you're a loser, failure, and your insecurity increases and your needs are left unmet.